wnfs-wg/spec/spec/private-wnfs.md

 At the encrypted data layer, the private forest is a collection of ciphertext blocks.
 These blocks SHOULD be smaller than 256 kilobytes in order to comply with the default IPFS block size.
 Keeping block size small is also useful for reducing metadata leakage - it's less obvious what the file size distribution in the private file system is like if these files are split into blocks.

 Ciphertext blocks MUST be stored as the leaves of the HAMT that encodes a [multimap](https://en.wikipedia.org/wiki/Multimap).
-The HAMT MUST have a node-degree of 16[^1], and MUST used saturared  saturated [namefilter](/spec/namefilter.md)s as keys.
+The HAMT MUST have a node-degree of 16[^1], and MUST used saturated  saturated [namefilter](/spec/namefilter.md)s as keys.

 ### 2.1.1 Data Types

 The multimap container MUST be represented as a CBOR-encoded Merkle HAMT.
-The values MUST be a set of IPLD-fomatted binary blobs.
+The values MUST be a set of IPLD-formatted binary blobs.

 All values in the Merkle HAMT MUST be sorted in lexicographic ascending order by CID.